-Since its inception by a small group of local kayaking enthusiasts some 35 years or so ago, the club has grown and prospered into the very successful club it is of today.
+Since its inception by a small group of local kayaking enthusiasts some 40+ years ago, the club has grown and prospered into the very successful club it is of today.
 Currently, with sessions held at the Bootle and Speke Pools during the winter the club's main activities revolve around its central location at the Liverpool Waters, Collingwood Facility.
 The club offers its members a multiplicity of various kayaking and canoeing opportunities within its range of both competitive and its more leisurely activities.
 Friends of Allonby is a locally run community-based club with much of the club's ethos revolving around the encouragement and development of both family and junior values and activities.
 Members and potential members are encouraged to participate in all the different aspects of our sport, within those choices of both leisure and competitive options the club has over a number of years developed into one of the most formidable competition clubs within the discipline of Canoe Polo.
 Canoe Polo for the uninitiated is a contact team sport.
 With goals suspended at the end of the pitch, the game demands both ball game skills aligned to a degree of kayaking skills sufficient to move and turn the boat in a dynamic team game.

 With regular 'Go Canoe' 'Come and Try it' taster opportunities the club more than welcomes greater participation and interest in its activities to that extent taster sessions are frequently run against demand.
 If you require any more information or wish to arrange a Taster session then please feel free to get in contact with us at 07570 526 947.